andreasottosanti/SpaRTaCo_paper/README.md

 The competing models are set as described in Section 4.2 of the article.

 &nbsp;
-## spatialLIBD data: preparation and preprocessing
+## spatialLIBD data
-The dataset used in Section 5 of the manuscript can be preprocessed using the script `.../Analysis/spatialLIBDdata_preprocessing.R`.
+- The dataset used in Section 5 of the manuscript can be preprocessed using the script `.../Analysis/spatialLIBDdata_preprocessing.R`.
+- To fit SpaRTaCo over the spatialLIBD data, use the script `.../Analysis/ModelFitting_spatialLIBD` (see the comments in the script before running the code).